 The goal of the program is to take individual students’ needs and learning styles into consideration and prepare students for a positive high school experience.
 The counseling program is designed to advocate for student needs and support all students’ academic and personal development.
 Aspects of the program include weekly class meetings, one on one support as needed, helping students acclimate to the BUA community, and assistance with transition between grade levels.
 The program involves outreach to and collaboration with University resources, outside practitioners, and ongoing communication with parents, faculty, and administration.

-In the case of students with documented learning differences, students will work with the school counselor to coordinate supports, as appropriate and possible within the structure of the program.
+In the case of students with documented learning differences, students will work with the school counselor and learning specialist to coordinate supports, as appropriate and possible within the structure of the program.
 For accommodations in University coursework, the school counselor collaborates with the University’s Office of Disability Services.

 Peer advisors help new students transition into the BUA community.
 They introduce students to community norms and rules and serve as guides and resources throughout their first year at BUA.
-Peer advisors are nominated by their teachers and classmates and serve as mentors to individual students and as role models to the school community.
-They encourage community service and school spirit; they support and sponsor social activities; they help new students adjust to life at BUA.
+Peer advisors encourage community service and school spirit; they support and sponsor social activities; they help new students adjust to life at BUA.

 The university liaison is a conduit of communication between BUA and the instructors at the University.
 The university liaison communicates feedback to the student, advisor, and parents.
 The University Liaison meets biweekly with juniors as part of junior class meeting to provide guidance with the transition to the University program and coursework.